torjusti/RainbowColor/README.md

 Extending RainbowColor
 ----------------------

-You can add your own color modules to selix pretty easily by adding an object to `RainbowColor.colors` which stores all handlers.
+You can add your own color modules to `RainbowColor` pretty easily by adding an object to `RainbowColor.colors` which stores all handlers.
 All handlers must contain one method named `fromRgb` that takes an rgb color and translates to your color module, and one method named `toRgb` which takes your color and translates it to rgb.

 ```javascript
 // Handles hex colors of the form #FFFFFF.